Papushkado/Advanced_Cloud_Computing_TP1/Final_Report.md

 The load balancer was set up using `get_lb_user_data`.
 This script installs dependencies and runs a Python script (`load_balancer.py`) on a dedicated instance to handle traffic distribution between workers.
 The load balancer:

-- Uses CloudWatch metrics to monitor CPU utilization of each worker.

-- Distributes incoming requests to the worker with the lowest CPU usage.
+- Uses responsivness of http requests to determine the cluster with the least load.
+- Distributes requests between the clusters based on their responnsiveness.
+- This responsiveness is computed every 10 requests.

 ## Cluster Setup Using Application Load Balancer